bitskina/soccer-manager/README.md

     http://localhost:8000
     ```

+## Running the Queue Worker

+To process background jobs (such as player transfers, updates, etc.), you need to run the queue worker:

+1. Start the queue worker in a new terminal window:

+    ```bash
+    php artisan queue:work
+    ```

+If you're using Redis for queue management, ensure Redis is running on your machine or server.
+For local setup, follow the [Redis installation guide](https://redis.io/docs/getting-started/).

 ## API Documentation

-you can access the documentation via `/docs` route.
+You can access the documentation via `/docs` route.

 ## Running Tests